Vittor-Javidan/EarthLog/docs/backlog.md

 # Expo camera

 ## refactoring:
-- All file system calls are now syncronous.
-Fix the unecessary async calls
 - Make the Config being saved as a files, instead of using local storage

 ## features: